Mollomm1/gow-ubuntu/README.md

 ## Known Issues
 - GNOME Terminal does not launch; XFCE Terminal is installed as a replacement.
+- Mouse is unable to lock, if you plan to play games you should use a controller.

 ## To-Do List
 - Implement support for custom resolutions.